I started Simply Told because of this quote attributed to Jane Addams:

 “People did not want to hear simple stories.
 They wanted to hear great stories, simply told.”

-Simply Told works to help organizations realize their full potential by learning more about each other.
-Who are we?
-What do we want?
+Simply Told helps organizations and individuals realize their full potential by learning more about themselves through introspective workshops.

-He thrives in thinking critically and analytically while understanding all sides for equitable and diverse outcomes.
+I thrive on thinking critically and analytically, while understanding all sides to achieve equitable and diverse outcomes.

-Brian is a LEGO® SERIOUS PLAY® Certified Facilitator and is nearing completion of certification as an enneagram typing professional through The Narrative Enneagram.
+I’m a LEGO® SERIOUS PLAY® (LSP) Certified Facilitator and Certified Enneagram Typing Professional (CETP) through The Narrative Enneagram.

 Thoreau said most people live in quiet desperation.